To Be Announced: Arbitrary announcement

 There are also relations between APALM and the logic with modalities for what is true \emph{before} an announcement by \cite{BalbianiDH16}.
 Like APALM, that logic is interpreted on structures where apart from the current model we keep the initial model in memory.

 Let us now look into the difference between APAL and APALM.
-A well-known phenomenon in PAL is that non-bisimilar states may become bisimilar after an announcement, as states $t$ and $u$ in the following model $M$, and its restriction $M|p$.
+The difference has to do with the phenomenon in PAL that non-bisimilar states may become bisimilar after an announcement, as in the following example.
+The power of APALM is that it can distinguish between such (standardly) bisimilar states because the model still remembers that that the states {\em were} different.